© Ron Niebrugge—www.wildnatureimages.com

 Joining a ranger for a short walk, interpretive talk, or day hike is a great way to learn more about Kenai Fjords National Park.
 Programs are offered between Memorial Day weekend and Labor Day unless otherwise noted.

 Pavilion talks are offered at 12:30pm daily from May 25 to September 6 (2013 summer season).
-These talks are approximately 20 minutes long, and no reservations are required.
-Please meet at the pavilion, next to the Exit Glacier Nature Center.
+These talks are approximately 20 minutes long, and each program either focuses on one of the amazing animals that inhabit this area, or stories from Exit Glacier's rich local history.
+Please meet at the pavilion, just down the trail from the Exit Glacier Nature Center.
+No Reservations are required.

 Guided hikes on the Harding Icefield Trail are offered on Saturdays from July 6 through August 31 (2013 summer season).
 The hike departs from the Exit Glacier Nature Center at 9am.
 Please come prepared with sturdy footwear, layered clothing, water, and food as this is approximately a 7-8 hour activity.
 No reservations are required.

 Guided hikes to Marmot Meadows (a midway point on the Harding Icefield Trail) are offered Wednesday from June 5 through August 28, and on Saturdays June 8 through June 29 (2013 summer season).
 This hike will go part way up the Harding Icefield trail (1.4 miles) to a beautiful wildflower meadow, with views overlooking Exit Glacier.
 It departs from the Exit Glacier Nature Center at 9:30am, and is expected to last 4 hours.
 Sturdy footwear, layered clothing, food, and water are essential to a comfortable and successful hike.
 No reservations are required.